 [JACK'S Less five! five!

-[JACK'S the woods, The is now, We to live, I don't how.
-Into the to sell the cow, You must the journey!
-Straight to the and don't We to face The marketplace.
-Into the woods to end- Into the woods to sell a You to have The reversed?
-I'll need a first.
-Go to the woods and me back the cow as white as milk, Two: the as red as blood, Three: the hair as as corn, Four: the as pure as gold. me these Before the Of midnight, In day's time.
-Tis' the blue moon reappears.
-Which comes but each hundred years. bring them and I guarantee, A as perfect As can be.
+[JACK'S the woods, The is now, We to live, I don't how. the woods to sell the cow, You begin the journey!
+Straight to the and delay- We have to The marketplace.
+Into the woods to journey's Into the woods to sell a You to have The curse I'll a certain first.
+Go to the woods and bring me the cow as white as milk, Two: the as red as blood, Three: the as yellow as corn, Four: the as pure as gold.
+Bring me the chime Of midnight, In day's time. then the blue moon reappears.
+Which comes but once hundred years.
+Just bring and I guarantee, A as perfect As can be.
 Go to the wood!
 Ladies, Our waits.
 Now may I go to the The Darling, nails!
-Darling, clothes! are one thing but Darling, those, make us the fools of the Festival And the Prince!
-The Festival three nights.
-Surely, you could let me be for one of them.
+Darling, clothes!
+Lentils are one but Darling, those, You'd make us the of the Festival And the Prince!
+The Festival lasts nights.
+Surely, you let me be there for one of them.
 The King is trying to his son a wife!
 Not a maid!
 We be gone!
 GO!

 I

-[BAKER'S These be the witch's beans! take them with us.
+[BAKER'S These must be the beans!
+We'll them with us.
 We?

 [BAKER'S Yes!